ds4se/chapters/zhang-xie/SoftwareAnalyticsInPractice.md

-# Software Analytics in Practice
+# Software Analytics and Its Application in Practice

 ## Dongmei Zhang and Tao Xie